ironbar/hungry_geese/reports/04_Modeling.md

 better.
 This will make comparisons between experiments not trivial, but I only want to get better elo scores so that is enough at this stage of the challenge.

+I have not been able to improve the agents by modifying the architecture.
+I'm stuck on elo scores below 1900.

 ##### Regularization

 Experiments with 1e-3 and 1e-4 l2 regularization have been done and elo score is worse than the baseline